-Glenlyon lacks commercial and social facilities, with the exception of a popular general store and town hall.
-It relies on Daylesford located to the south-west for most mid-level services.
+Glenlyon lacks commercial and social facilities, with the exception of a popular licenced café/restaurant and town hall.
+It relies on Daylesford located to the southwest for most mid-level services.
 These include primary and secondary education, retail, business, medical and recreation uses.
-Additional facilities includes several wineries in close proximity to Glenlyon.
+Additional facilities include several wineries in close proximity to Glenlyon.
 The existing Township Zone that is applied throughout the settlement can accommodate (subject to a permit) commercial and industrial uses along with residential uses (with examples of this occurring).